woj-tek/petozoltan.github.io/_drafts/how-to-deal-with-warnings.md

 ### Understand what warnings are

-It seems that *warnings are still the stepchildren of software development*.
+It seems that warnings are still the stepchildren of software development.
 Something annoying that can be ignored.
 The root problem is that we do not understand what warnings are.

 Warnings point to real problems in our source code. ***Warnings are potential bugs.*** Actually they *are* bugs, because most of the bugs are caused by incorrect code parts, which could be detected via warnings.
 Moreover, warnings point to deeper structural problems in the code, which are not simple to fix.
 Probably that is why we do not like them.
 (For example, unused parameters are usually a sign of bad class hierarchy.)